 DEET is great mosquito protection and is endorsed by the Center for Disease Control, or CDC, which watches health issues for U.S. citizens.
 Use insect repellent containing DEET with care -- it's strong stuff, but it also works better than anything else.

 If you don't like the stink of DEET, try a natural insect repellent or one containing picaridin -- in 2006, the CDC also gave its seal of approval to picaridin (pick-CARE-a-den) as an effective anti-mosquito agent.

 And finally, oil of lemon eucalyptus works as well as low concentrations of DEET, according to the CDC.

 If you're nervous about it, DEET is the way to go.
-You can buy different concentrations of it on Amazon.

 This article has been edited and updated by Lauren Juliff.